 35.X.4 Rules for generating segmented feedback

-If the EHT compressed beamforming/CQI report solicited by the EHT beamformer would result in an EHT Compressed Beamforming/CQI frame that exceeds 11 454 octets in length, then the EHT compressed beamforming/CQI report shall be split into up to 8 feedback segments.
+If the EHT compressed beamforming/CQI report solicited by the EHT beamformer would result in an EHT Compressed Beamforming/CQI frame that exceeds 11 454 octets in length.
 Each feedback segment shall be included in a separate EHT Compressed Beamforming/CQI frame and shall contain successive portions of the EHT compressed beamforming/CQI report.
 Each feedback segment shall be of equal length except the last feedback segment that may be smaller.
 Each EHT Compressed Beamforming/CQI frame that includes a feedback segment that is not the last feedback segment shall have a length of 11 454 octets.
 Each feedback segment is identified by the value of the Remaining Feedback Segments subfield and the First Feedback Segment subfield in the EHT MIMO Control field as defined in 9.4.1.67a (EHT MIMO Control field); the other nonreserved subfields of the EHT MIMO Control field shall be the same for all feedback segments.
 All feedback segments shall be sent in a single A-MPDU contained in a PPDU and shall be included in the A-MPDU in the descending order of the Remaining Feedback Segments subfield values.

 An EHT beamformer that sends a BFRP Trigger frame to retrieve an EHT compressed beamforming/CQI report from an EHT beamformee, shall solicit all possible feedback segments by setting all of the bits in the Feedback Segment Retransmission Bitmap subfield to 1 in the User Info field identifying the EHT beamformee.